 Satisfactory Academic Progress (SAP)

 According to Federal Guidelines, you must maintain SAP – Satisfactory Academic Progress – to be eligible for financial aid at Carolina.
 SAP standards will be evaluated at the conclusion of each semester.
-At that time, if a student does not meet one or more of the standards described above, a notification of warning or suspension is emailed to the student’s UNC email address.
-The notification explains which standards the student failed to meet and presents an opportunity to appeal for probation.
+At that time, if you do not meet one or more of the standards described below, a notification of warning or suspension is emailed to your UNC email address.
+The notification explains which standards you failed to meet and presents an opportunity to appeal for probation.

 To Meet SAP Standards: